Correctional Officer

 I'm in the deep stages to becoming a CO, I have a speech disorder (slight stutter) which I let them know about in the original application.
 Will this be an issue later in the process?
 Will restrictions be applied to the task I'll be able to perform?

-Asked by cesar about 10 years ago
+Asked by cesar over 10 years ago

 The real problem will be if it slows you down much, especially on the radio.
 If it does it could become a serious issue.
 Some people their stutter becomes worse when they become nervous, or frightened, or otherwise stressed.
 As far as I know there is no such thing as a no-radio position.
 I would be much more concerned about that than about a slight stutter in face-to-face confrontations.